fuchsfranklin/fuchsfranklin.github.io/_posts/2025-12-27-pure-indexing-factor-tilts-three-fund-portfolio.md

 title: 'Pure Indexing, Flirting with Factor Tilts, and Finding Intermediaries: Thoughts on Addressing Index Inefficiencies in the Traditional Three-Fund Portfolio'
 date: 2025-12-27
 permalink: /posts/2025/12/pure-indexing-factor-tilts-three-fund-portfolio/
 excerpt: "After reading Ang's 'Asset Management: A Systematic Approach to Factor Investing' and Malkiel's 'A Random Walk,' I wanted to explore how funds like Dimensional's DFUS address indexing inefficiencies without fully committing to factor tilts.
-The goal: capture market beta while addressing inefficiencies such as adverse selection.
+The goal: capture market beta with slightly better returns.
 DFUS works for US equities, but finding a VXUS replacement remains unsolved.
-This is not financial advice, as I am just your average retail investor."
+This is not financial advice and I am just your average retail investor."
 tags:
   - investing
   - index-funds